sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/2000 - zapier-tutorial-2.md

 1. Every time you receive an email in Gmail with a 1040 document attached, trigger Sensible to extract data from it and output the extraction as a spreadsheet.
 2. Every time Sensible extracts a document, check that it's a 1040.
 If so, upload the extracted spreadsheet to a folder in Google drive.

-Prerequisite: Create an example Sensible extraction
+Prerequisite: Configure 1040 extractions in Sensible
 ----

-To configure Zapier, you'll use a recent example of a document extraction.
-Follow the steps in [Getting started with out-of-the-box extractions](doc:excel-quickstart) to create a JSON extraction from an example 1040 tax form.
+Follow the steps in [Getting started with out-of-the-box extractions](doc:excel-quickstart) to configure extracting data from a 1040 tax form.

 Prerequisite: Create a Gmail filter and Google Drive folder
 ----